wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/DataDefinition.md

 1. **Keep Models Simple**: Models should be value types (structs) containing data and actions
 2. **Use Sendable**: Ensure all state types conform to `Sendable` for thread safety
 3. **Prefer StateSequence**: Use `StateSequence` for most actions-it's easier to implement and reason about.
 Only reach for AsyncStream when you need the flexibility for complex, multi-step workflows with unknown state counts
-4. **Start with Protocol Abstractions**: Always define data stores as protocols for easy testing and flexibility
+4. **Start with Protocol Abstractions**: Always define data sources as protocols for easy testing and flexibility
-5. **Choose the Right Data Store Type**: Use actors only when maintaining shared mutable state; use structs/classes for stateless operations
+5. **Choose the Right Data Source Type**: Use actors only when maintaining shared mutable state; use structs/classes for stateless operations
 6. **Dependency Composition**: Use protocol composition (CPDI) for type-safe, flexible, testable dependencies
 7. **Async All The Way**: Avoid mixing async/await with Combine in new code